shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

  The center of an algebra is the subalgebra consisting of elements commuting with every element of this algebra.
 It has a universal property identified by Lurie (2009) which can be easily generalized to various set-ups.
 In this talk we announce a verification that the Drinfeld double construction of a finite dimensional Hopf algebra gives rise to the 2-categorical center of this Hopf algebra.

 ### Shun Wakatsuki (Nagoya University) {#wakatsuki}

+Title: String topology from the viewpoint of algebraic topology

+Abstract:
+Chas and Sullivan introduced a family of operations on the homology of the free loop space LM of a manifold $$M$$, i.e., the mapping space from the circle $$S^1$$ to $$M$$.
+For example, the loop product is defined as mixture of the intersection product on M and the Pontrjagin product on the based loop space ΩM given by concatenating two loops.
+Moreover, it is known that these operations give rise to TQFT structure on the homology of LM.
+In this talk, I will explain these operations from the viewpoint of algebraic topology.

 ### Qin Li (Southern University of Science and Technology) {#li}